CNAG-Biomedical-Informatics/pheno-ranker/README.md

 ## Installation

 The Perl command-line interface is tested on Linux, macOS, and Windows via GitHub Actions.
-On Windows, use Docker, WSL, or a Perl environment such as Strawberry Perl; optional Python/R utilities are best used from Docker or a GitHub checkout.
+On Windows, use Docker, WSL, or a Perl environment such as Strawberry Perl; Python utilities under `utils/` and external R plotting scripts are best used from Docker or a GitHub checkout.

 For CPAN installation: